allenai/allennlp-demo/README.md

            "max_request_length": 1000
         },
 ```
-Make sure `text_classifiers` matches the name from your AllenNLP predictor.
-In our case, the predictor class should have `@Predictor.register('text_classifier')`.
+Make sure `text_classifier` matches the name from your AllenNLP predictor.
+In our case, the predictor class should have `@Predictor.register('text_classifier')` at the top.

-3. In `app.py` consider adding logging of your model's outputs.
-Search for `log_blob` in the `predict` route for an example of how to do this.
+3. In `app.py` consider adding a log of your model's outputs.
+Search for `log_blob` in the `predict` function for an example of how to do this.

 4. The backend is now set up.
 Now let's create the front end for your model.
 Add your model under its associated category in the `modelGroups` object in `demo/src/models.js`.
 ```